 MH / HPS lights are generally considered the golden standard for growing marijuana.

 HID lights will help you produce great yields.
 Many growers believe that the Metal Halide/HPS grow light combination will acheive the best cannabis yields, though other types of grow lights can be close contenders.

-Though HPS or MH/HPS grow lights consistently producte great yields, they use more electricity and produce more heat than pretty much any other type of grow lights.
+Though HPS or MH/HPS grow lights consistently producte great yields, they also produce heat that needs to be vented out of small grow spaces.
 Therefore you will most likely have to set up fans and ducting to properly vent out all the heat.
 Some growers even use these lights to help heat up their homes in the winter.

-Metal Halide (MH) lights produce light that has more blues and whites in it than the sunlight's natural light spectrum, which makes it most suitable for use during the vegetative stage of your marijuana plants.
+Metal Halide (MH) lights produce light with a lot of blue and white in the color spectrum.
+This mimics the light produced by the sun in the Spring/Summer, which makes it most suitable for use during the vegetative stage of your marijuana plants.

 Metal Halide (MH) for the Vegetative Stage

 Many growers use Metal Halide lights for the vegetative stage of their marijuana plants.

 Young marijuana plants explode with green, healthy growth when exposed to MH grow lights.